-July 18, 2018 marked the 2 year anniversary of the first REEL loan enrolled.
-At the 2-year pilot mark, the CPUC can begin its Evaluation, Measurement and Verification (EM&V) process to evaluate pilot success.
-Following the EM&V, CPUC staff will put forth a recommendation to the full Commission in the form of a resolution recommending the long-term status of the REEL program.
+July 18, 2018 marked the two-year anniversary of the first REEL loan enrolled.
+The CPUC began its Evaluation, Measurement and Verification (EM&V) process and selected Opinion Dynamics, Inc. to perform the evaluation.
+The EM&V report is expected to be finalized and submitted to the CPUC for consideration mid-2019.
 With the program evaluation pending, REEL continues to move forward, enrolling new loans and contractors.

-Small Business Program Development Continues
+Small Business Program Regulations Approved!